How To Freeze Mashed Potatoes Now For Thanksgiving

 This recipe is from an old favorite cookbook, “Happy Holidays from the Diva of Do-Ahead” by Diane Phillips.

 Next, make-ahead gravy!
-Get it done in advance almost completely so you don’t have to sweat it Turkey Day.
+Get it done in advance almost completely so you don’t have to sweat it on Turkey Day.

 Doing stuff like this ahead of time makes the day so much more enjoyable.